Lee Hallis creating a Studio for the Art of Animal Liberation

 Inform my research.
 Transfer it into public writings and advocacy presentations.
 Public presentations are vital to getting the word out about animal liberation.
 Your support both inspires and enables these events.

 - Connect the dots from animal ethics to environmentalism.

 - Paint a picture of a new human identity in relation to Earth’s other life.

 - Show how vegans spare animals from being turned into commodities—and how the commitment to becoming vegan can and does relieve the pressure on our whole global bio-community.

-Thank you for your support in 2019.
-And welcome, 2020!
-After three full years here, I continue to appreciate this platform.
+Thank you for your support through the turbulence we all faced in 2020.
+And welcome, 2021!
+After four full years here, I continue to appreciate this platform.
 Patreon takes a little and gives a lot to the artists, educators, and advocates who rely on it.